staafl/youtube-bulk-upload-ui/README.md

 # YouTube Bulk Upload UI - Lazy Edition

+## IMPORTANT

+It seems the Google has removed the application's registration for their own inscrutable reasons.
+For the moment the app won't work as is and I don't have time to update it.
+Feel free to rebuild it with your own client-secret.json etc.

 A simple tool for uploading multiple videos to your YouTube channel.

 I needed something to help me upload my vacation videos and now I'm sharing it with you.